Flash-X/Flash-X-docs/docs/source/IO.rst

    -2d -auto -nofbs -unit=Grid/GridMain/UG
    -unit=IO/IOMain/hdf5/parallel/NoFbs

-The default IO implementation is .
-It can be included simply by adding to the line.
-In , the user can set up shortcuts See for more information about creating shortcuts.
+The default IO implementation is ``IO/IOMain/hdf5/serial/PM``.
+It can be included simply by adding ``-unit=IO`` to the ``setup`` line.
+In
+|flashx|, the user can set up shortcuts See for more information about
+creating shortcuts.

 The format of the HDF5 output files produced by these various IO implementations is identical; only the method by which they are written differs.
-It is possible to create a checkpoint file with the parallel routines and restart Flash-X from that file using the serial routines or vice-versa.
+It is possible to create a checkpoint file with the parallel routines and restart |flashx| from that file using the serial routines or vice-versa.
 (This switch would require resetting up and compiling a code to get an executable with the serial version of IO.)
-When outputting with the Uniform Grid, some data is stored that isn’t explicitly necessary for data analysis or visualization, but is retained to keep the output format of the same as with the Uniform Grid.
+When outputting with the Uniform Grid, some data is stored that isn’t explicitly necessary for data analysis or visualization, but is retained to keep the output format of ``PARAMESH`` the same as with the Uniform Grid.
 See for more information on output data formats.
 For example, the refinement level in the Uniform Grid case is always equal to 1, as is the nodetype array.
 A tree structure for the Uniform Grid is ‘faked’ for visualization purposes.
 In a similar way, the non-fixedblocksize mode outputs all of the data stored by the grid as though it is one large block.
 This allows restarting with differing numbers of processors and decomposing the domain in an arbitrary fashion in Uniform Grid.

-Parallel HDF5 mode has two runtime parameters useful for debugging: and .
-When these runtime parameters are true, the input and output routines read and/or output the guard cells in addition to the normal interior cells.
-Note that the HDF5 files produced are *not* compatible with the visualization and analysis tools provided with .
+Parallel HDF5 mode has two runtime parameters useful for debugging:
+``IO/chkGuardCellsInput`` and ``IO/chkGuardCellsOutput``.
+When these
+runtime parameters are true, the |flashx| input and output routines read and/or output the guard cells in addition to the normal interior cells.
+Note that the HDF5 files produced are *not* compatible with the visualization and analysis tools provided with |flashx|.

 .. _`sec:IOCollectiveMode`: